blocplay/ewallet/README.md

 # TokenPlay Architecture
 ![TokenPlay Architecture](http://app.blocplays.com/tokenplay_arch.png)

--The TokenPlay architecture consists of the following backends:
+The TokenPlay architecture consists of the following backends:
-  -eWallet Backend
+- eWallet Backend
-  -Gamer Backend
+- Gamer Backend
-  -Developer Backend
+- Developer Backend

 This repository contains the code for our existing eWallet Backend which is used to authenicate all of our services against.
 This development strategy supports developing an architecture is hot swappable, fail safe, and potentially scalable.